What’s the Difference and Why Are They Great for Businesses?

 Podcasts are SO consumable.
 Podcasts are portable, and can be listened to on a multitude of handheld devices.
 Listeners can stream the podcast as they walk, run, eat, cook, and work, or download the podcast and watch it later.
 With services like Apple Podcasts, listeners have the option to “subscribe” to podcasts they enjoy, which pushes notifications each time a new episode or series is posted.

 Initiation costs are low.
-All you need to host a podcast is a quiet room, a microphone of reasonable quality, and an editing software (many are available for free online).
+All you need to host a podcast is a quiet room, a microphone of reasonable quality, and audio editing software.
 As your podcast becomes more successful, you should probably consider investing in actual microphones and recording devices (not just the pre-existing apps on your laptop).
 But you don’t need to worry about that for a while.

 Podcasts helps build the brand.
 There is no better way to show an audience a company’s personality than by hosting a podcast.
 There are so many ways a podcast can be made unique – from the cover art to the script to the guests invited on the show.
 As a podcast gains popularity, more and more new people will begin to recognize the brand.